 The key action is less positive than on older Apple laptops like the MacBook Air or earlier MacBook Pros.

 Put aside for one moment the Touch Bar that appears on most 2016 MacBook Pro models.
-We’ll look at that in-depth in another post.
 What remains of the keyboard looks like those on Apple’s recent MacBooks.

 The Force Touch trackpad on the 15-inch MacBook Pro is huge.
 Because of its size, the MacBook Pro keyboard sits further up the body, closer to the screen.
 This doesn’t make any difference to typing in practice.